cloudflare/mitm.watch/reporter/SPECIFICATION.md

 ## Workflow
 Server receives incoming connection, then responds normally.
 Optionally it logs the session if at the start:
- 1. Extract SubtestID from SNI.
+ 1. Extract (TestID, Number) from SNI.
 Skip on failure.
- 2. Lookup (TestID, CreatedAt, IsIPv6, MaxTLSVersion) based on SubtestID.
+ 2. Lookup (CreatedAt, IsIPv6, MaxTLSVersion) based on (TestID, Number).
     Skip on failure.
  3. Skip if IsIPv6 does not match the connection.
  4. Check if CreatedAt is older than X minutes.
 If it is, skip.